We often read that cold calling is dead, prospecting is out, and social selling is the modern way to close a deal.

-In our estimation, all successful lead-generation strategies stem from good targeting, research and planning.
-Thus, cold calling still remains as a promising lead-generation strategy – if and only if you’re using the right approach.
+In our estimation, all successful lead-generation strategies stem from good targeting, research, and planning.
+Thus, cold calling remains a promising lead-generation strategy – if and only if you’re using the right approach.

 Follow these 5 tips below to get the results you’re looking for:

 Have a Customer Focus.

 It doesn’t matter how great your products are if you can’t convey how your services will uniquely help each customer.
 Focus on the person you’re talking to, directly addressing the person by the first name and zeroing in on how you can help their business.